 Sexual Violence | Men and Boys

-Many male survivors of sexual assault receive harmful messages, whether explicit or implicit, that create shame and confusion about what has happened to them.
-For example, men in our society have been stereotyped as aggressive, “tough guys,” so after an assault they are shamed for not defending themselves.
-For some, the word “rape” seems to imply the violent sexual assault of a female.
-Therefore, men who are raped struggle to find the words to describe what has happened to them.
+Many male survivors receive harmful messages that create shame and confusion.
+These may be spoken out loud, or silently believed.
+Because men in our society are stereotyped as “tough guys,” they may feel weak or shameful after an assault.
+For some, the very word “rape” seems to imply the violent sexual assault of a female, not a male.
+Thus, male victims of rape struggle to find words to describe what has happened to them.
 Unfortunately, this leads to so many men carrying the pain of this abuse alone.

-If something happened to you, please know that you are not alone and it was not your fault.
-Or, if you’re concerned for a loved one, we can help.
+If something happened to you, please know it was not your fault.
+There are people who care and will hear you out.
 Our advocates can help you with free, confidential support.
-Call 1.800.770.1650 or text iowahelp to 20121.
+Call 1.800.770.1650 or text 'IOWAHELP' to 20121.